shysolocup/rbxts-rquery/README.md

 Obviously inspired in some part by [jQuery](https://jquery.com/).

-it includes an RQuery namespace for instance creation and management as well as a ton of method overrides under the `$<BaseType>` type.
+It includes an RQuery namespace for instance creation and management as well as a ton of method overrides under the `$<BaseType>` type.

-it's this simple
+It's this simple

 <img src="./assets/guh.PNG"/>

-RQuery combines the already existent methods of [indexing children](https://roblox-ts.com/docs/guides/indexing-children) in Roblox-TS and combines it with type overwrites to get better type prediction and it's <u>*NON-STRICT*</u> meaning you can still use it COMPLETELY normally without any RQuery stuff.
+RQuery combines the already existent methods of [indexing children in Roblox-TS](https://roblox-ts.com/docs/guides/indexing-children) and combines it with type overwrites to get better type prediction and autofill.

+it's also <u>*NON-STRICT*</u> meaning you can still use it COMPLETELY normally without any RQuery stuff.

 <br>